IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

     ![](_attachments/itzRSVPReservationPage.png)

-    In addition to the above fields, the reservation for the **Single Node OpenShift with NFS storage** will have these additional fields:
+    In addition to the preceding fields, the reservation for the **Single Node OpenShift with NFS storage** has these additional fields:

     **h**.
 OCP/Kubernetes cluster network: leave the default setting of **10.128.0.0/14**.